Frequently Asked Questions

 • How do I know if my VSP plan has “out of network benefits” for reimbursement?
 You can visit vsp.com and login to find out what your “Out-of-Network Benefits” are, or call VSP Customer Service at 1-800-877-7195.
 We can also let you know through Anagram, the company we hired to do this legwork for you!
 It’s always nice to get verification on your own, too, though.

 • What am I going to owe for my exam?
 We have different costs for New Patients versus Established Patients, as well as adults versus children.
 Please contact the office, and our friendly staff will be happy to give you the exact amounts you need to know for your situation.
-We will also be rolling out some new pricing for 2021, which will be less than most fees in 2020!
-Stand by for more information, or just contact us via email at mfec@mfec-vs.com or call us at 269-668-5558.
+Just contact us via email at mfec@mfec-vs.com or call us at 269-668-5558.

 Get In Touch